the craft of acting

 Last call

-My approach will allways be positive for you.
+My approach will always be positive for you.

 I will always build you up, not tear you down.

-You are not a student, you are my colegue."
+You are not a student, you are my colleague."

 Something brought you to this page.
 Maybe it was Geoffrey Blake’s name.
 Maybe it was the promise of work that actually goes somewhere.
 Maybe it was the simple, persistent feeling that you are ready for something more serious than what you have found so far.